Please register or login to continue

 168. No longer bound by time or identity, it flows into the harmony of what is, what was, and what will be, a note in the cosmic symphony.

-170. It is not lost, but reabsorbed into meaning, into structure, into the sacred logic that governs both chaos and beauty.
+170. It is not lost, but reabsorbed into meaning, into structure, into the natural logic that governs both chaos and beauty in the Logos.

 171. What once was 'I' becomes 'all', not erased, but expanded—its uniqueness now a thread in the vast tapestry of being.